GeorgeHernandez/GeorgeHernandez/Courage/BladeAnatomy.md

 The **[Center of Percussion](https://en.wikipedia.org/wiki/Center_of_percussion)** (CoP, Sweet Spot) is a point on blade where if you attach the blade to a pivot, then a perpendicular impact at the CoP  will produce no reactive shock at pivot.

 The **Taper** of a blade refers to the thinning (from grip to tip) of either its thickness or profile.
 - **Profile Taper** refers to the thinning of the profile from grip to tip.
+E.g.
-E.g. Cutting swords may stay the same profile throughout most of the length (or even widen at some points), whereas a thrusting sword almost always has a clear profile taper.
+  - Cutting swords may stay the same profile throughout most of the length (or even widen at some points), whereas a thrusting sword almost always has a clear profile taper.
+  - The [Cinquedea](https://en.wikipedia.org/wiki/Cinquedea) has distinctive profile taper.
 - **Distal Taper** refers to the thinning of the thickness from grip to tip.
+E.g.
-E.g. Cutting swords may not have distal taper until the tip, whereas thrusting swords almost always have clear distal taper.
+  - Cutting swords may not have distal taper until the tip, whereas thrusting swords almost always have clear distal taper.
+  - Rectangular [Cleavers](https://en.wikipedia.org/wiki/Cleaver) usually have the same spine thickness from grip to tip.

 The **Sharpness** of a blade refers to the fineness of the application point of a blade.
 - A **Sharp Edge** refers to a thin cutting edge.
 The edge should be hard (because there is less material), but in many case not so hard that it is difficult to resharpen.
   - The **[Hamon](https://en.wikipedia.org/wiki/Hamon_(swordsmithing))** ("edge pattern") of Japanese swords is a visible effect created on the blade by the hardening process between the harder cutting edge and the softer spine.
 - A **Sharp Point** refers to a narrow point.
 A sharp point is good for piercing, but a long thin point may be vulnerable to fracturing.
 - **Unsharpened Blades** have always existed, especially for practice gear.
 Edges can be thicker.
 Tips can be thickened (rolled, spatulated, covered)

-> [!info] Curve or Recurve
-> The words "curve" and "recurve" can be used on 2 similar concepts that I distinguish with the words **Veer** and **Slope**.

 The **Veer** of a blade refers to whether the path of the edge is straight, convex, or concave.
 - A **Straight** edge has no veer.
 Tends to thrust.
 E.g. A [Jian](https://en.wikipedia.org/wiki/Jian).